 Mr Fell also holds the office of Deputy Mayor of the Torres Strait Island Regional Council and is the Chairperson of the Torres Strait Kaziw Meta College Board.

-Mr Fell has a Diploma in Local Government Administration and a Certificate III in Sports and Recreation.
+Mr Fell has a Diploma in Local Government Administration and a Certificate III in Sport and Recreation.

 Mr Fell believes that education, training and communication are vital to achieving individual success and increasing the standard of living of people in the region.
 He is concerned with economic development and cultural and social issues.

-During his previous term on the TSRA Board, Mr Fell focused on achieving affordable housing for Torres Strait Islander people, and worked towards empowering his people through accessible employment and training opportunities.
-He aims to continue this work in his second term.
+Mr Fell is focused on achieving affordable housing for Torres Strait Islander people and working towards empowering his people through accessible employment and training opportunities.

 Ms Hilda Mosby was elected as the Member for Masig in September 2012.
 This is Ms Mosby’s first term on the TSRA Board.

-Ms Mosby has more than 18 years experience in the Australian Public Service, working for the Australian Quarantine and Inspection Service (now part of the Department of Agriculture), and formerly for the Department of Immigration and Citizenship as a Movement Monitoring Officer.
+Ms Mosby has more than 17 years experience in the Australian Public Service, working for the Australian Quarantine and Inspection Service (now part of the Department of Agriculture and Water Resources), and for the Department of Immigration and Citizenship as a Movement Monitoring Officer.
 Ms Mosby is currently employed as the Senior Housing Officer for the Torres Strait Island Regional Council.

 Of key concern to Ms Mosby is the impact of coastal erosion on low-lying Torres Strait communities, including her own community of Masig.
 Over her term she will advocate that coastal erosion issues continue to be addressed through an integrated approach by the relevant Australian Government and Queensland Government agencies.

-In September 2012, Mrs Romina Fujii was elected to the TSRA Board for a second time.
+In September 2012 Mrs Romina Fujii was elected to the TSRA Board for a second time.
 Mrs Fujii previously served on the TSRA Board from 1994 to 1997.
 Mrs Fujii is a member of the TSRA Audit Committee.
-She has also been nominated by TSRA to represent the Torres Strait on the National Longitudinal Study of Indigenous Children Steering Committee.
+She was also nominated by the TSRA to represent the Torres Strait on the National Longitudinal Study of Indigenous Children Steering Committee.

 Mrs Fujii has experience in health, education, employment and training; governance training; and working with non-government organisations.
-She has a Certificate IV in Workplace Training and Assessment and has completed a degree in Social Work.
+She has a Certificate IV in Workplace Training and Assessment.

-Mrs Fujii has worked as a volunteer in not-for-profit organisations such as Lena Passi Women’s Shelter, Mura Kosker Sorority and Torres Strait Home for the Aged.
-Mrs Fujii is also a member of the Thursday Island Rotary Club.
+Mrs Fujii has worked as a volunteer in not-for-profit organisations such as Lena Passi Women’s Shelter and Mura Kosker Sorority.

 In September 2012, Mr Francis Pearson was elected for the second time to the TSRA Board as the Member for Poruma.
 He previously served on the Board from 2000 to 2004.

-Mr Pearson is the Councillor for Poruma on the Torres Strait Island Regional Council and is the Chairperson of the Poruma Zazethau Lag Torres Strait Islanders Corporation, director of the Porumalgal (Torres Strait Islanders) Corporation RNTBC.
+Mr Pearson is the Councillor for Poruma on the Torres Strait Island Regional Council and is the Chairperson of the Poruma Zazethau Lag Torres Strait Islanders Corporation and a director of the Porumalgal (Torres Strait Islanders) Corporation RNTBC.
 Mr Pearson has a Diploma in Teaching from James Cook University.

 Mr Pearson’s key concerns are climate change and associated coastal erosion and the impact of high tides on low-lying Poruma, overcrowding, and community representation in Indigenous fisheries management.

-Mr Pearson aims to advocate for more say from communities in decisions concerning fisheries in Torres Strait waters, and to push for a solution – that satisfies community expectations and concerns – to the erosion of low-lying islands.
+Mr Pearson aims to advocate for more say from communities in decisions concerning fisheries in Torres Strait waters, and to push for a solution to the erosion of low-lying islands that satisfies community expectations and concerns.

 Ms Chelsea Aniba was elected as the Member for Saibai in September 2012.
 This is Ms Aniba’s first term on the TSRA Board.